bzreinhardt/bzreinhardt.github.io/ict-writeup/content/full_writeup.md/full_writeup.md

 However!
 There are many examples of effective research organizations that did not address existential threats.
 In fact, most great scientists were not actually out to address existential threats --- Galileo, Newton, Rutherford, Einstein, etc. They just managed to cobble together enough money from patrons or side hustles to keep going.
 Patreon-sponsored contemporaries are similar --- I give some money in support of a few researchers but they aren't addressing any existential threat for me.
 The notable pattern is that these examples are all individuals or small groups.
 Aha!
 It suggests that perhaps there is a nebulous threshold below which effective research can work off of 'throw away' money and above which people start looking at money spent on research as 'buying' something --- we could call this point "expensive."

 Another potential Achilles heel in this idea is the fact that often the work that convinces us outsiders that a research organization is effective is often some of the *least* existential-problem-addressing work that the organization does: transistors at Bell Labs, interactive computing at DARPA, etc. However, at the same time that it was inventing the transistor, Bell Labs was discovering better wire sheathings that saved AT&T billions of dollars and DARPA was working out ways to detect nuclear explosions anywhere in the world at the same time that Licklider was seeding interactive computing groups across the US.
-This tension is worth noting because while the organization needs to adres.
+This tension is worth noting because it's important to not lash any single project too tightly to the importance of addressing existential threats at an organizational level.

 So, the correct statement is perhaps that *expensive* research needs to address an existential threat *eventually* *at an organizational level* to maintain support.
 This quite the mashup of nebulous words isn't it?
 It's important enough that it's worthwhile to dig into each piece.